XTM722/B07Lab5/docs/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 - [ ] I have tested my code and it works
-- [ ] I have reviewed my code and removed any unnecessary parts (e.g., debug code)
+- [ ] I have reviewed my code and removed any unnecessary parts (e.g., debug code)git pull origin main --rebase